BHashemi2021/UFOs/README.md

   1- One draback of this webpage is that all the data is loaded when the webpage is run for the first time.

-  2- The webpage could be improved if several related images could accompany the searches, e.g. triangular formation, vs circulr, etc of UFOs.
+  2- The webpage could be improved if several related images could accompany the searches, e.g. triangular vs circulr, etc shape of UFOs.

   3- The webpage could be further improved if the users could print out or email their search results.